adibzailan/file_copier/README.md

    - For moved/renamed files: The file is moved/renamed in the destination folder accordingly.

 5. **Periodic Full Sync**: In addition to real-time synchronization, the application performs a full synchronization at the user-specified interval.
 This ensures that any changes that might have been missed are accounted for.

+6. **Fresh Start**: When the application is closed, it deletes its configuration file.
+This ensures that each new start of the program begins with a clean slate.

 ## Troubleshooting